Ai Group Australian Industry Index TitlePrint this page

 Upstream manufacturing

-• Upstream manufacturing indicators moved in different directions but remained in negative territory.
+• Upstream manufacturing indicators showed mixed movements in October but stayed in negative territory.

 Downstream manufacturing

-• The machinery and equipment index (-16.9) contracted at a similar pace to the previous month.
+• The machinery and equipment index (-21.7) contracted further in October.

-• The highly volatile food, beverages & TCF indicator increased by 5.5 points to -12.8 in September.
+• The highly volatile food, beverages & TCF indicator eased by 1.2 points to -11.6 in October.

 Business-oriented services